 Someone who leaves a rating of 10 may not actually evangelize to anyone else.
 The same goes for your detractors.

 Personally, I've bought a few products off of Amazon that I found "life changing."
 I would give some of them a great review, but I just have so many other things I want to do in life and not enough time.

-Fails to provide actionable data
+It fails to provide actionable data.